Excellent staterooms, cuisine, entertainment & service, this is the newest Carnival ship and the first built fully in "Funship 2.0" tradition.

-A ship with a vibrant night life as well as multiple daytime activities available, including a water park, adults only Serenity Area, and all round tropical theme; a full mix of age demographics; spacious cabins – a large number with private balconies – some cabins which will accommodate 5 people; large fitness and spa spaces; multiple dining options; many facilities and activities to accommodate the requirements of multiple generations.Should Be Avoided By People Who Prefer
+A great ship for kids and families, a vibrant night life and many daytime activities as well, including a water park, ropes course, adults only Serenity Area.
+A full cross section of American demographics; spacious cabins – most with private balconies – some cabins which will accommodate 5 people; large fitness and spa spaces; many dining options.

 As soon as you enter the ship, on Deck 3, into the lowest level of the ship's 10 storey Atrium, you'll know you're on a non "Farcusian" ship.
 It's not that ships designed by Joe Farcus were bad; they just carried his bold, somewhat eccentric, interior design work.